anushka2905/demo2/README.md

 this is a new file
-we welcome you all to this file we expect you all have a great tinmne ahead
+we welcome you all to this file we expect you all have a great timne ahead